Advanced Placement and Dual Enrollment

 Dual Enrollment

-MMA partners with the University of Texas Rio Grande Valley (UTRGV) and TEL Learning & McMurry University to offer Dual Enrollment (DE) credit.
-At little or no costs, students are simultaneously enrolled in both high school and college receiving credit for the courses they successfully complete during the school year.
+MMA partners with Tarleton State University and TEL Learning & McMurry University to offer Dual Enrollment (DE) credit.
+Students are simultaneously enrolled in both high school and college receiving credit for the courses they successfully complete during the school year.
 College courses selected must match those of MMA's core curriculum.
+For example, acceptable Tarleton State University dual enrollment courses include:

 Concurrent College Enrollment